SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/autosubscribe-arn-destination.md

 * **LogGroupPattern**—A Javascript regex to filter Log Groups.
 Log Groups that match the regular expression will be subscribed to the connector.
 Matching is case-insensitive.
 The placeholder regex Test matches testlogroup, logtestgroup, and LogGroupTest.
 Replace Test with a  Javascript regular expression that filters your Log Groups as desired.

   :::note
-  Don't use forward slashes (/) to encapsulate the regex.
+  * Don't use forward slashes (`/`) to encapsulate the regex.
 While normally they are needed for raw code, it's not necessary here.
+  * For auto-subscribing all log groups, please use regex `.*`.
   :::

 * **UseExistingLogs**—Controls whether this function will be used to create subscription filters for existing log groups.
 Select "True" if you want to use the function for subscribing to existing log groups.